-It's the second of three shootings by Detroit officers in July.
-On Sunday, an officer shot and injured a man who Craig said was seen with a concealed weapon on his hip.
+It was the second of three shootings by Detroit officers in July.
+On Sunday, an officer shot and injured a man who Craig said they saw with a concealed weapon on his hip.

 The man killed Thursday was suspected in a July 19 quadruple shooting that left one teen dead and three injured.
 When officers approached him as part of their investigation, he jumped in a Mercury Grand Marquis that led them on a more than 10-minute high speed chase throughout the east side.
 The car drove onto sidewalks and risked causing an accident, Craig said.
 The driver did at one point "strike several" police cars, he added.